tleyden/tleyden.github.io/source/_posts/2014-05-22-configure-emacs-as-a-go-editor-from-scratch.markdown

 If you're yawning and you already know all this stuff, or you're ready to take it to the next level, check out [5 minutes of go in emacs](http://www.youtube.com/watch?v=5wipWZKvNSo)

-## To be continued ..
+(PS: thanks [@dlsspy](https://twitter.com/dlsspy) for taking the time to teach me the Emacs wrestling techniques needed to get this far.)

-There's actually a bunch of other stuff I still need to add here (like Go Oracle and that thing that automatically manages go imports).
-Check back in a while.
+## Continue to Part 2

-Thanks [@dlsspy](https://twitter.com/dlsspy) for taking the time to teach me the Emacs wrestling techniques needed to get this far.
+go-imports and go-oracle are covered in [Part 2](../../27/configure-emacs-as-a-go-editor-from-scratch-part-2/)